In college, I made a weird experiment.

 Another example: Remember that story when I told one company that I’m flexible and hard working?
 They expected me to be like that.
 But I failed (maybe I wasn’t that flexible that time).
 Of course, I learned from that experience.
 But I could have prevented it by just telling them the truth (although that time, I wasn’t sure whether or not I know the truth about my own capabilities).

-So here’s the lesson: Be careful what you tell others about who you are or what you can do.
+Here’s the lesson: Be careful what you tell others about who you are or what you can do.
 Because what you’ll say to them will be the basis of their expectations on you.

-And isn’t that liberating?
+Isn’t that liberating?